 Warming up is a good preemptive step to take because it increases blood and fluid flow across the tissues you are about to work extensively.
 It also gets your heart pumping a little harder and increases your respiration rate.
 All of these reactions make warming up ideal for performing at your best and reducing the risk of unnecessary injury which could lengthen your recovery.

-Leg day like any other workout requires you to pay close attention to the nutrition you put into your body.
+Leg day like any other workout requires you to pay close attention to the foods and nutrients you put into your body.
 While what you put into your body is important, it is also important to time your nutrition appropriately to have those necessary nutrients available to your muscles when they need it.

-One way you can prepare your muscles for leg day is to take supplements that help support cellular functioning.
+One way you can prepare your muscles for your leg day fitness regime is to take supplements that help support cellular functioning.
 Muscle cells face immense amounts of energy requirements during a workout.
-The transition from the chemical energy of food to the mechanical energy of muscle movement is incredibly demanding and supporting your muscle cells at a cellular level is a great way to ensure they are working at their best.
+The transition from the chemical energy of food to the mechanical energy of muscle movement is incredibly demanding and supporting your muscle cell health on a cellular level is a great way to ensure they are working at their best.

 MitoQ is a great way to help support the mitochondria within your muscle cells.
 By re-establishing CoQ10 molecules in the mitochondrial membrane, MitoQ can support the cellular energy mechanism within your muscle cells.
 Muscle movement is energy-intensive and supporting the mitochondria is a great way that you can help.